 The Institute of Slavic Studies of the Russian Academy of Sciences is an integral part of the Historical and Philological Studies Department of RAS.
 It is a unique Russian academic institution focused on comprehensive studies on Slavic history, culture, literature and languages.
 The Institute carries on traditions of the Russian Slavic scholars evolving through the last two centuries.

 The Institute was established in January 1947 with the direct involvement of such distinguished figures in Slavistics as academicians B. D. Grekov and V. I. Picheta.
-Amongst the members of the Institute were academicians J. V. Bromley, N. S. Derzhavin, G. G. Litavrin, D. F. Markov, L. V. Milov, S. P. Obnorsky, J. A. Pisarev, M. N. Tikhomirov, N. I. Tolstoy, V. N. Toporov, O. N. Trubachev, associates P. N. Tretyakov, Z. V. Udaltsova and V. K. Volkov.
+Amongst the members of the Institute were academicians J. V. Bromley, N. S. Derzhavin, V. A. Dybo, Vyach.
+Vs. Ivanov, G. G. Litavrin, D. F. Markov, L. V. Milov, S. P. Obnorsky, J. A. Pisarev, M. N. Tikhomirov, N. I. Tolstoy, V. N. Toporov, O. N. Trubachev, associates T. M. Nikolaeva, P. N. Tretyakov, Z. V. Udaltsova, V. K. Volkov and A. A. Zaliznyak; the academician of Russian Academy of Education S. O. Shmidt.

 From October 1968 to December 1997 the Institute was known as the Institute of Slavic and Balkan Studies.
 Since June 1, 2008 the Institute is officially referred to as the Russian Academy of Sciences Institute of Slavic Studies.